d3vnrd/d3vnrd/config/nvim/README.md

 ### Chapter 2: Runtime path

-See :help rtp for more information
+See :helper rtp for more information

 This repo use the following rtp: